symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

    » Enter the NIS1 opted-in main account address: ●●●●●●●●●●●●●●●●
    » Enter the Mnemonic Phrase from the Paper Wallet: ●●●● ●●●● ●●●● ●●●● ●●●●
-   » Enter password to use to encrypt the Symbol Bootstrap custom preset: ●●●●●●●● ...
+   » Enter password to use to encrypt the Symbol Bootstrap custom preset: ●●●●●●●● » Select your Symbol Reward Program: None, EarlyAdoption or Ecosystem ...

 **Write down** the password you use to encrypt the preset file, you will need it later to configure your node.